biigle/core/README.md

 #### Run the tests

 Run the tests with `docker-compose run --rm worker php -d memory_limit=1G vendor/bin/phpunit`.
-The first time may fail since the database container needs to start up.
+The first time might fail since the testing database container needs to start up.

 #### Develop a module

-WIP: `npm install -g gulp-cli`, `npm install`, `gulp`, `gulp watch`, `gulp --production`
+The BIIGLE modules are installed by Composer and located in the `vendor/biigle/` directory.
+As you have used the `dev-modules` branch, they should be there already.
+Also, the modules are installed as Git repositories, because of the `--prefer-source` flag of Composer.
+This allows you to modify and develop a module right in its `vendor/biigle/<name>/` directory, commit and push the changes, all while you see the changes instantly applid in the running development instance.

+Module assets like CSS and JavaScript are processed with [Gulp](https://gulpjs.com/).
+To modify and reprocess the assets, you need to install Gulp first:

+1. Install the Gulp CLI: `npm install -g gulp-cli`

+2. Install the JavaScript dependencies of a module (in `vendor/biigle/<name>/`): `npm install`

+Now you can use three commands to process the assets:

+- `gulp watch`: Keeps running, processes the assets and publishes the files to the running development instance whenever a source file has been modified.
+Use this during development.
+- `gulp`: This processes the assets and publishes the files to the running development instance once.
+- `gulp --production`: Like `gulp` but also minifies the CSS and JavaScript files.
+Always run this command before you commit new versions of the asset files to Git.

+Processing of the assets of the BIIGLE core works just the same.